PolymerLabs/polymon/README.md

 And then open up a browser to [http://localhost:5000][2] and check it out!

+Remember to enable the Google sign-in method in the Firebase console section Authentication -> sign-in method.

 ## Building and Deploying

-Assuming you have bootstraped your envionrment successfully, the following scripts should also work:
+Assuming you have bootstrapped your environment successfully, the following scripts should also work:

 ```sh